UX Research · Usability Testing · Redesign

 Bengaluru's metro app was losing its own commuters

-We focused on Heuristic Evaluation and moderated User Testing to assess and enhance the UX of the Namma Metro app — with the goal of improving usability, increasing adoption, and repositioning it as a valuable solution for both commuters and the Government of Karnataka.
+We focused on moderated usability testing and synthesis to assess and enhance the UX of the Namma Metro app, with the goal of improving usability, increasing adoption, and repositioning it as a valuable solution for both commuters and the Government of Karnataka.

 Project scope